DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Setting fire modes for allied ships ###

 You can simply set up fire modes for allied ships by running a simulation with them and adjusting fire modes.
 Alternatively, you can target allied ships in combat by using the R-Key and then adjust their fire modes via the NUMPAD-Keys.
-When you next deploy that ship, its fire modes will be loaded automatically.
+The next time you deploy that ship, its fire modes will be loaded automatically.

-NOTE: The allied ship AI will still "manually" fire weapons independent of their fire mode, but still often rely on autofire.
+NOTE: The allied ship AI will "manually" fire weapons independent of their fire mode, but still often rely on autofire.
 So, think of fire modes for allied ships as suggestions, not hard rules.

 ## Fire Modes ##